nkalyanpur/nkalyanpur.github.io/index.md

 layout: default
 ---
 <br><br>
+Hello!
 I am a PhD student in the Department of Government at [The University of Texas at Austin](https://liberalarts.utexas.edu/government/) and a Research Fellow with [Innovations for Peace and Development](http://www.ipdutexas.org/).
 I study the politics of business, primarily at the international level.
-I am particularly interested in the regulation of multinational enterprises,  I received a BA in Political Science from [Temple University](https://www.temple.edu/) in 2017.
+I am particularly interested in the regulation of multinational enterprises, the political economy of firm-level trade and investment, and international economic law.
+Some of my work is forthcoming in *The Review of International Organizations*.
+I received a BA in Political Science from [Temple University](https://www.temple.edu/) in 2017.